 While in many cases spouses or civil partners own assets jointly with each other, with such assets passing automatically to the survivor upon death, this is not always the case.
-If assets are not inherited under the rule of survivorship, it can lead to difficulties where a deceased has died without leaving a will, or when the deceased has chosen to exclude his or her spouse or civil partners from a will.
-Unlike under English law, Jersey has certain provisions to ensure that a surviving spouse and any surviving children are provided for upon death.
+If assets are not inherited under the rule of survivorship, it can lead to difficulties where a deceased has died without leaving a Will, or when the deceased has chosen to exclude his or her spouse or civil partners from a Will.
+Unlike under English law, Jersey has certain provisions to ensure that a surviving spouse, and any surviving children, are provided for upon death.

-It is important to be aware that whilst you do not have to leave your assets to your family, if you make a will of movable estate excluding your spouse/civil partner and/or child(ren), or you to choose to leave them less than their legal entitlement, then a claim can be made against your executor by the aggrieved heir.
+It is important to be aware that, whilst you do not have to leave your assets to your family, if you make a will of movable estate excluding your spouse/civil partner and/or child(ren), or you choose to leave them less than their legal entitlement, then a claim can be made against your executor by the aggrieved heir.
 This provision is known as Légitime and the extent of the claim is as follows:

 The term “household effects” is defined in the Wills and Successions (Jersey) law 1993 (as amended) and means articles of household or personal use or ornament normally situate in order around the matrimonial/civil partnership home.
 The definition is subject to exceptions and excludes, amongst other things, motor vehicles, money, an item or group of items over £10,000 and items used wholly or principally for business purposes.